nattafahhm/m5-forecasting-accuracy/README.md

 This work presents M5 accuracy competition: Results, findings, and conclusions.
 There are three main components:

-1. Analyzing data sets to summarize their main characteristics, as presented in **EDA.ipynb**.
+1. Analyzing data sets to summarize their main characteristics, as presented in **eda.ipynb**.
 2. Selecting, manipulating, and transforming raw data into time-series features, as presented in **preprocess.ipynb**.
 3. Forecasting time series with Gradient boosting models, as presented in **model.ipynb**.